CatalinaC16/Training_Exercises_ASM/README.md

 # Training_Exercises_ASM
-Some work I did for the Assembly Language course.
+Some work I did in order to prepare for the Assembly Language course.